 Users can create a shared wall around a theme or idea.
 People can choose to join a shared wall created by others and contribute ideas by placing a ‘postie’ with either copy, a photo, symbol or emoji to express their thoughts or attach a document.

-Creating a digital platform ensures people can plan and work together without having to be in the same location.
-Once a wall is created, people can make plans to co-produce projects together.
+The digital platform lets people plan and work together remotely.
+Once a wall is created, people can co-produce projects together.
 There is also a resource section where people can browse and select from a constantly updated digital library.

-CONNECT encourages people to network digitally but with additional safeguards of local administrators who know each person in their CVT community and offer help to ensure people have full control over what they do.
+CVT Connect encourages people to network digitally with added safeguards from local administrators who know each person in their CVT community.
+They offer help to ensure people have full control over what they do.